NOW SERVING DOWNTOWN PORTLAND AT [THE SQUARE]

 Recording Wabanaki music for the Children's Museum of Maine

-Though we are based out of Monaco Studios in Falmouth, Maine, we love teaming up with other like-minded organizations around southern Maine and beyond.
-In the past couple of years, we’ve partnered on projects with the Maine Academy of Modern Music, Mayo Street Arts, the Children’s Museum and Theatre of Maine, Royal River Community Players, All Roads Music Festival, Communityz Recordz, and WMPG.
-If you’re reading this and have an idea for a collaboration with us, don’t be shy – drop us a line today!
+We love teaming up with other like-minded organizations around southern Maine and beyond.
+In the past couple of years, we’ve partnered on projects with the Maine Academy of Modern Music, Mayo Street Arts, the Children’s Museum and Theatre of Maine, Royal River Community Players, All Roads Music Festival, Communityz Recordz, WMPG, and many local high schools and middle schools.
+If you’re reading this and want to explore a collaboration with us, don’t be shy – drop us a line today!

 Studio internship program